schrockwell/bodyguard/README.md

     end
     ```

-  2. If you are using Phoenix or another Plug-based app, add this configuration to `config.exs`:

-    ```elixir
-    config :authy,
-      unauthorized_handler: {MyApp.AuthyCallbacks, :handle_unauthorized},
-      not_found_handler: {MyApp.AuthyCallbacks, :handle_not_found}
-    ```

-    You'll have to define that handler module.
-See the Phoenix section below for more info.

-    Also add `import Authy.Controller` to the `controller` section of `web.ex` to make macros available.
+  2. Add `import Authy.Controller` to the `controller` section of `web.ex` to make its functions available.

 ## Policies